Programme

 Jiu-an Lv

-Portray picture of a man in glasses
+Portray picture of an asian man in glasses

 Mingchao Zhang